learnk8s/learnk8s.io/src/allocatable-resources/content.md

 Let's explore Elastic Kubernetes Service (EKS) allocations.

-> Unfortunately, Elastic Kubernetes Service (EKS) doesn't offer documentation for those limits, so we can [rely on their code implementation](https://github.com/awslabs/amazon-eks-ami/blob/master/files/bootstrap.sh#L278).
+> Unfortunately, Elastic Kubernetes Service (EKS) doesn't offer documentation for allocatable resources.
+You can [rely on their code implementation](https://github.com/awslabs/amazon-eks-ami/blob/master/files/bootstrap.sh#L278) to extract the values.

 EKS reserves the following memory for each Node: